tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 NOTE:
-  * All derived objects with the primary object as parent are saved off the TPM .
+  * All derived objects with the primary object as parent are saved off the TPM.
 This involves saving two types of information about the derived objects to be able to load the objects back again to the TPM.
 Sensitive information which can be private portion of an asymmetric key or the symmetric encryption key.
 This information for convenience is called private.
 Sensitive information